Advice

 For example, if someone with dementia asks for their dad, they may be expressing a need for comfort which is not being met.

-If someone says they are setting the table for 'guests', maybe it's because they are looking for something to do, or are using older, more familiar memories to make sense of the present.
+If someone says they are setting the table for 'guests', maybe it's because they are using older, more familiar memories to make sense of the present.
 When someone with dementia invents a story, it may be a coping strategy to support self-esteem.

-When someone with dementia unknowingly invents a story – which is called confabulation – it may be a coping strategy to make sense of the world around them.
+When someone with dementia unknowingly invents a story – which is called confabulation – it may be a coping strategy to support self-esteem or make sense of the world around them.

 Should you always tell the truth to a person with dementia?